 Masahiro Kanai (金井 仁弘)

-I am an Instructor at Dr. Ramnik Xavier Lab, Massachusetts General Hospital & Broad Institute of MIT and Harvard.
-Prior to joining the lab, I completed Ph.D. in Biomedical Informatics at Harvard University, co-advised by Drs.
-Mark Daly and Hilary Finucane, the Analytic and Translational Genetics Unit.
+I am an Instructor at Dr. Ramnik Xavier Lab at Massachusetts General Hospital & Broad Institute of MIT and Harvard.
+I completed my Ph.D. in Biomedical Informatics at Harvard University, co-advised by Drs.
+Mark Daly and Hilary Finucane at the Analytic and Translational Genetics Unit.
 I received fellowships from the Nakajima Foundation and the Masason Foundation.

-As a statistical geneticist, my research focuses on cross-population analysis of complex diseases and traits to better understand their genetic architecture and diversity across multiple populations.
+As a statistical geneticist, my research focuses on understanding the genetic architecture of complex diseases through cross-population fine-mapping and single-cell molecular QTL mapping.
+In my current research, I leverage single-nucleus multiome profiling of ~10M PBMCs in FinnGen to comprehensively map caQTLs, eQTLs, and enhancer-gene links, connecting variants to function through regulatory cascades.
 In my thesis project, I created a comprehensive atlas of putative causal variants from multiple large-scale biobanks to gain insights from complex trait fine-mapping across diverse populations.
-Prior to joining ATGU, I completed B.S. degree in Japan, where I worked closely with Dr. Yukinori Okada to study genetics of complex traits in the Japanese population using the BioBank Japan data.
+Prior to joining ATGU, I completed my B.S. degree in Japan, where I worked closely with Dr. Yukinori Okada to study the genetics of complex traits in the Japanese population using the BioBank Japan data.

 My curriculum vitae can be found